-If you’ll be visiting the capital city to the north on your trip, discover the top shopping malls in Hanoi.
+For those who’ll be visiting the capital city to the north on your holiday, discover the top shopping malls in Hanoi.

 Saigon Square – District 1